The Sarah Silverman Program

-The Sarah Silverman Program (stylized as The Sarah Silverman Program.) is an American television sitcom, which ran from February 1, 2007, to April 15, 2010, on Comedy Central starring comedian and actress Sarah Silverman, who created the series with Dan Harmon and Rob Schrab.
+The Sarah Silverman Program (stylized as The Sarah Silverman Program.) is an American television sitcom which ran from February 1, 2007, to April 15, 2010, on Comedy Central starring comedian and actress Sarah Silverman, who created the series with Dan Harmon and Rob Schrab.
 The Sarah Silverman Program faced cancellation in 2009 when Comedy Central and the producers were unable to reach an agreement for the show's per-episode budget.
 LGBT-interest cable channel Logo stepped in to co-produce the third season.

 Premise

 Episodes revolve around the adventures of Sarah and her friends in Valley Village, California, a district in the San Fernando Valley portion of Los Angeles that is portrayed as an autonomous city within the show.
 Silverman plays a fictionalized version of herself, a single, unemployed woman who leads an irresponsible life.
 Her most notable trait is her undiluted, childlike self-absorption, which commonly leads to awkward comedic situations in which she insults friends, family, and total strangers.
 The show tackled issues such as abortion, racism, and same-sex marriage; it was canceled after three seasons.
-The show was filmed at Hollywood Center Studios, Hollywood, California.